Wanna Stay Out of These?

 Range Rat vs THE PLAYER

 Learn how to mentally separate the mechanics of practice on the range to the athleticism of playing a round of golf on the course.
 These are two entirely different beasts people!
 Ok, my wife asked me the difference, "after all aren't they all just another golf shot?"
-So I explained it to her like this: Look at a Range Rats clubs, each one of their faces probably has a worn spot no wider than a dime, however THE PLAYER's worn spots may be less if at all defined and most of that definition will come from practice.
+So I explained it to her like this: Look at a Range Rat's clubs, each one of their faces probably has a worn spot no wider than a dime, however THE PLAYER's clubs worn spots may be less if at all defined and most of that definition will come from practice.
 You see THE PLAYER creates shots from various lies and various angles spinning the ball off different parts of the clubface.

 STRETCH

-Stretching is an integral component to any sport.
-This is especially true in golf.
-It allows a player to make a full rotation on their takeaway and allows for a better weight transfer and rotation through the shot.
-Make stretching a part of your daily routine.
-You will feel better and may also be surprised with the added distance you get through the whole bag.
 To keep your rhythm going, you have to keep the tempo steady.
 When you get stressed, you start to speed things up.
 All that nervous energy makes you hurry and you end up making silly mistakes you wouldn't have made otherwise.
 I recommend a good pre-round warm-up that helps you get into a relaxed frame of mind.
 This will get you started on the right foot.

 Rule #1